Fashionable – Milan v Inter

 ATTENDANCE: 80,000

-To many, the city of Milan, the capital of the northern region of Lombardy, might seem brusque, businesslike and determinedly un-Italian in feel at least compared to many other major Italian cities.
 While ‘Milan earns Rome spends’ so the cliche goes.
-This is a city where commerce and fashion are kings with some of the world’s most famous designer brands headquartered in Milan.
+This is a city where commerce and fashion are kings with some of the world’s most famous designer brands are headquartered in Milan.

 In sporting terms, two of the biggest brands in world football exist side by side in the city, namely AC Milan and Internazionale.

-Both sides continue to share the majestic Giuseppe Meazza Stadio San Siro in the west of the city some distance from the compact historic centre.
-The core of Milan is based around its shopping streets rather than a stadium and the equally inspirational Piazza Duomo, a structure that took 600 years to fully complete, stand dominant.
+Both sides continue to share the majestic ;Giuseppe Meazza; San Siro in the west of the city some distance from the compact historic center.
+The core of Milan is based around its shopping streets and the inspirational Piazza Duomo, a structure that took 600 years to fully complete.

-Like the Duomo, the San Siro has a spectrum of complex architectural styles.
-On the 8th June 1990, the Fourteenth FIFA World Cup kicked off here between Argentina and Cameroon.
-By then it had a unique roof and was distinctive for its cylindrical ‘candy twist’ towers which stand at each corner and act as ramps to enable fans to climb the sky reaching heights of the tiers.
+By then it had a unique roof and was distinctive for its cylindrical ‘candy twist’ towers which stand at each corner.
+These act as ramps to enable fans to climb the sky reaching heights of the upper tiers.

 Its pitch is up close and personal with the stands giving the stadium an intimacy that few others can match.
 Noise from the home ultra groupings tends to boom and smoke from Pyro tends to hang around the air amongst the Milanese mist.